aaddobea/aaddobea/README.md

 ![Header](https://github.com/aaddobea/aaddobea1/blob/main/github-header-image.png?raw=true)
 # 🔆⚜️🔱 About Me:
 <h1 align="center">Hi 👋, I'm Abigail Akosua Addobea👩‍🦱</h1>
-<h3 align="center">Hello, there.
-I am Abbie, an associate professor/researcher at the Schoo of Software of Quanzhou University of Information Engineering.
-In  2025 I completed my doctoral prograom from Nanjing University of Science and Technology (NJUST) and an earned an Master of Engineering (MEng) degree from the  University of Electronic Science and Technology (UESTC).
-During my research, my masters and doctoral program, I designed lots of cryptographic algorithms and protocols by utilizing their application to IoT, edge computing, and blockchain networks.
-Currently, I am expanding my research by utilising Deep Learning models into solving security issues in autonomous IoT systems such as self-driving cars and robotic systems.
-I am activley involved in federated learning and deep learning algorithms. </h3>
+<h3 align="center">Hello, I am Abbie, an Associate Professor and researcher at the School of Software, Quanzhou University of Information Engineering.
+In 2025, I completed my doctoral program at Nanjing University of Science and Technology (NJUST) and earned a Master of Engineering (MEng) degree from the University of Electronic Science and Technology of China (UESTC).
+During my master’s and doctoral studies, I designed a range of cryptographic algorithms and protocols, with applications in IoT, edge computing, and blockchain systems.
+My current research focuses on integrating deep learning techniques to address security challenges in autonomous IoT environments, including self-driving vehicles and robotic systems.
+I am actively engaged in research on federated learning and advanced deep learning methodologies.</h3>
 <img src="https://user-images.githubusercontent.com/59734313/157189039-c09b3e38-9f42-42c0-ab54-14f1574190a7.gif" alt="coding" align="center" width="500" height="500" />